MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/sales-how-to-create-blanket-sales-orders.md

 ---
 # <a name="work-with-blanket-sales-orders-or-blanket-purchase-orders"></a>Work with Blanket Sales Orders or Blanket Purchase Orders

 A blanket sales order represents a framework for a long-term agreement between you and your customer.
-Similarly, you use blanket purchase orders to manage long-term agreements between you and your supplier.
+Similarly, you use blanket purchase orders to manage long-term agreements between you and your vendor.

 A blanket order is typically made when a customer has committed to purchasing large quantities that are to be delivered in several smaller shipments over a certain period of time.
 Often blanket orders cover only one item with predetermined delivery dates.
 The main reason for using a blanket order rather than a sales order is that quantities entered on a blanket order do not affect item availability and thus can be used as a worksheet for monitoring, forecasting, and planning purposes.